snowplow-archive/snowplow.github.com/_posts/2015-01-18-modeling-events-through-entity-snapshotting.md

 <h2><a name="entity-snapshotting">4.
 Entity snapshotting</a></h2>
 </div>

 Storage is cheap and getting cheaper.
 Networks are getting faster all the time.
 If we care about the entities relevant to a given event, why don't we just interrogate their state at the exact moment of the event and record these entities' state as part of our event?
-To put it another way: let's **snapshot** our entities' state inside of our events, and thus record Jack's exact properties each time he saved his mobile game.
+To put it another way: let's **snapshot our entities' state** inside of our events, and thus record Jack's exact properties each time he saved his mobile game.

 There are some distinct advantages to this approach:

-* It's incredibly simple to follow: interested in an entity?
+* It's very simple to apply at event capture stage: interested in an entity?
 Attach it to your event
 * There's no need for Engineering to implement any kind of Change Data Capture in our underlying atemporal data systems
 * At analysis time, there's no need to cross-reference an entity's state at the event time - it's already attached